 The Crowd Reality: WaterColor uses public beach access points, which means you share the sand with day-trippers, beachgoers from other communities, and anyone with a parking pass.
 The Beach Club area is exclusive, but step outside those ropes and you’re on public beach.
 Watersound’s gated beach doesn’t have this issue.

 North of 30A Problem: Much of WaterColor’s newer inventory (Phase 3 and beyond) is north of Highway 30A.
-That means crossing a busy highway—on foot or by cart—every time you go to the beach.
-It’s a 5–10 minute journey depending on your location.
-The resort shuttle helps, but you’re on their schedule.
+That means crossing the highway on foot or by cart every time you go to the beach.
+To be clear, 30A is a two-lane road where traffic typically stays under 15 mph and drivers stop at crosswalks for pedestrians.
+It’s not dangerous, but it does add time and logistics to your beach routine, especially when you’re hauling gear.
+The resort shuttle helps, but it runs on its own schedule.

 These aren’t deal-breakers, but they’re daily friction points that compound over time.